-Matt Storm is a photo-based artist, living in Washington, DC, and making primarily photographs, as well as installations and sculptures.
+Matt Storm is a photo-based artist, making photographs, performances, installations and sculptures in Washington, D.C.
 Storm’s work engages with the theme of identity, and the question “who are we, and how do we know?”
 He approaches this question through self-portraiture, and visual topics including transgender and queer issues, family, and community.

 Storm grew up in Princeton, NJ.
 He attended Dartmouth College, and majored in Studio Art, and received the Perspectives on Design Award, given to the top graduating studio art major(s).
-He also transitioned to living as a transgender man during this time, which figures heavily in his work.
-Storm has interned at the Marpha Foundation in Nepal, has worked as a full-time teaching assistant and special instructor for Dartmouth College’s art department, and has been an intern captain at the Fine Arts Work Center in Provincetown, MA.
-Storm has supported artist-educators like Christina Seely, Virginia Beahan, Brian Miller, Emmet Gowin, Joel Sternfeld, Joanne Dugan, Amy Arbus, and Jess Dugan with technical photo printing for their courses.
+He also transitioned to living as a transgender masculine person during this time.
+Storm has worked at the Marpha Foundation in Nepal, Dartmouth College’s studio art department, and the Fine Arts Work Center in Provincetown, MA.